bioperl/bioperl.github.io/howtos/Beginners.md

 use Bio::Seq;
 ```

 This line tells Perl to use a module on your machine called *Bio/Seq.pm*.
 We will use this module to create a object.
 The module is one of the central modules in Bioperl.
-The analogous object, or "Sequence object", or "Seq object", is ubiquitous in Bioperl, it contains a single sequence and associated names, identifiers, and properties.
+The analogous object, or *Sequence object*, or *Seq object*, is ubiquitous in Bioperl, it contains a single sequence and associated names, identifiers, and properties.
 Let's create a very simple sequence object at first, like so:

 ```perl
 #!/bin/perl -w